fredgrott/GWSMaterialUIKit/README.md

 The main important feature of the is library is that it integrates with how the android support internals work as far as Theme, Type, etc.

+In a start-up with a growing android team you want the UI base 3rd party widgets combined into one internal library that your team contributes to and controls as the main goal in the beginning of a start-up is to hose out new features to somewhat bootstrap increasing the MAUs.

 This is a temporary library when targeting stuff under api 21 and its expected that when developers are focusing on targeting as minSDk api 21